GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 `PressureRecord`: Describes the pressure trend at a specific moment of transition.
-Objects of this type can only be obtained in two ways: as an input to your PressureObserver callback, or by calling the `takeRecords()` method on PressureObserver instance.
+Objects of this type can only be obtained in two ways: as an input to your PressureObserver callback, or by calling the `takeRecords()` method on the `PressureObserver` instance.

 ### PressureObserver

 When an `PressureObserver` object is created, it's configured to watch the pressure of supported sources, at a given sample rate.
-The supported sources can be individually observed/unobserved at any time during the lifetime of the PressureObserver object.
+The supported sources can be individually observed or unobserved at any time during the lifetime of the `PressureObserver` object.
 The sample rate cannot be changed after the creation of the object.

 #### Constructor